 - Make Baggie Ice Cream: Teach students to make ice cream all by themselves!
 Here is a free recipe.
 You can get it along with 6 other free end of the year activities!

-- Do a Service Project: Plant flowers, collect food for those in need, write letters to soldiers, pick up litter (with appropriate safety protocols in place), etc. Involve high school students or even a college student to be the leader of your community efforts!
+- Do a Community Service Project: Plant flowers, collect food for those in need, write letters to soldiers, pick up litter (with appropriate safety protocols in place), etc. Involve high school students or even a college student to be the leader of your community efforts!
 You can tie this into a social emotional learning lesson as well.

 - Have an End-of-the-Year Party Featuring a Fun Classroom Game!
 Here are some games you might want to play.

-- Or have a picnic: Make it a potluck.
-You could invite parents or have a picnic with your whole grade level.
+- Have a picnic: You could invite parents or have a picnic to eat lunch with your whole grade level.
 An indoor picnic even makes for a fun classroom activity!

 - Remember to Take Care of YOU!
 Get enough sleep.
 Indulge in end-of-the-year treats, but try and get some veggies in there, too.
 Get a pedicure.
 Take a bath.
 Have a glass of wine (or two).
 Spend time with friends.
 Take a few minutes to think back on how far your students have come and congratulate yourself on a job well done.